puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 The biggest internal change in the implementation of this proposal is the use of a new _expression based grammar_.
 This grammar handles both "statements" and "expressions" as expressions.
-This style means that some semantics are not enforced by the grammar per se (the parser accepts nonsensical input) and it is instead handled by a validator that kicks in when the parser has completed its work.
+This style means that some semantics are not enforced by the grammar per se (the parser may accept nonsensical input) and the enforement of semantics is instead handled by a validator that kicks in when the parser has completed its work.
 In contrast, the current grammar can not enforce all semantics, and many issues are not found until the logic is evaluated.
-The introduction of a validator means that more such runtime validation can be performed upfront.
+The introduction of a validator means that more such runtime validation can be performed up front.

 More details about the Expression Based Grammar and how it works is found in the document [Implementaion](implementation.md#expression-based-grammar).